solana-labs/solana/book/src/cluster/ledger-replication.md

 Since there are many more client identities then encryption identities, we need to split the reward for multiple clients, and prevent Sybil attacks from generating many clients to acquire the same block of data.
 To remain BFT we want to avoid a single human entity from storing all the replications of a single chunk of the ledger.

 Our solution to this is to force the clients to continue using the same identity.
 If the first round is used to acquire the same block for many client identities, the second round for the same client identities will force a redistribution of the signatures, and therefore PoRep identities and blocks.
-Thus to get a reward for replicators need to store the first block for free and the network can reward long lived client identities more than new ones.
+Thus to get a reward for archivers need to store the first block for free and the network can reward long lived client identities more than new ones.

 ## Validator attacks

-* If a validator approves fake proofs, replicator can easily out them by
+* If a validator approves fake proofs, archiver can easily out them by

   showing the initial state for the hash.